ARIM Science Highlight

 Model measurement comparison of clear/cloudy photolysis frequencies

 Figure 1.
 Profiles of the ratio of photolysis frequencies of ozone (left) and NO2 (right) under clear/cloudy conditions over the remote north Pacific ocean.
-The CAFS data was is shown as a ratio to the NCAR TUV radiative transfer model under clear-sky conditions.
+The CAFS data was is shown as a ratio to the NSF NCAR TUV radiative transfer model under clear-sky conditions.
 The models compared simulations with and without clouds.

 ACOM Type